cwfaizan/cwf_job_portal_firebase/README.md

-# Job Portal with Firebase: Code with Faizan (CWF)
+# Job Portal with Firebase, riverpod & go_router: Code with Faizan (CWF)

 This project is flutter mobile application, following functionality has implemented in this app:
 - Repository pattern